hayweee/CIM540/final/readme.md

 #final
-#I want to create a character that uses facial recognition and does whatever you do.
-For example, when the user smiles, the character will smile.
-It will be like Simon says.
+#I want to create a character that "sings" the song the browser is playing due to amplitude recognition.